LearnOnDemandSystems/20532CIDL-EXP-M4/content.md

 ### Create the SQL database and server
-In the SQL database blade, locate the Resource group section and select the existing 20532 resource group.
+In the SQL database blade, make sure the Resource Group section is set to Use existing and that your pre-existing Resource Group is selected.
 Click Create to create the SQL database and server.
 This may take a few minutes.

 #### :camera: SCREENSHOT
 >LODSProperties